MV-Consulting/cdk-hugo-pipeline/README.md

 about all the details and learnings.

 ## Prerequisites
+1. binaries
 ```sh
 brew install node@16 hugo docker
 ```
+2. a `Route53 Hosted Zone` for `your-domain.com` in the AWS account you deploy into.

 If you use [hugo modules](https://gohugo.io/hugo-modules/) add them as git submodules in the `themes` directory, so they can be pulled by the same git command in the `codepipeline`.

 ## Usage
-In this demo case, we will use the `blist` theme: https://github.com/apvarun/blist-hugo-theme
+In this demo case, we will use the `blist` theme: https://github.com/apvarun/blist-hugo-theme, however you can use any other hugo theme.
+Note, that you need to adapt the branch of the theme you use.

 ### Set up the repository
 ```sh